helidon-io/helidon/docs/se/grpc/server.md

 ```

 - Specify the proto descriptor in order to provide the necessary type
-  information and enable Protobuf marshalling.
+  information and enable Protobuf marshaling.
 - Define the unary method `Echo` and map it to the `this::echo` handler.
 - Create a handler for the `Echo` method, using Protobuf message types for
   request and response.